Harvey Mansfield: Gender roles and equality

 In his 2006 book Manliness, Mansfield defended a moderately conservative understanding of gender roles, and bemoaned the loss of the virtue of manliness in a "gender neutral" society.
 In a New York Times interview, he defined the concept briefly as "confidence in a situation of risk.
 A manly man has to know what he is doing."
 He defines the idea in more concrete terms in the book.
 There, a manly man does not have to know what he is doing, but only has to act as though he does.
 Also in the book, Mansfield subjects the concept of manliness to a test in which he refers for support of his argument to such diverse authorities as Homer, Plato, Aristotle, Rudyard Kipling, Ernest Hemingway, and Naomi Wood.
 In his argument, manliness is ultimately related to assertiveness—"decisiveness without complete knowledge"—and its place in society is debated.
-In an interview with Bill Kristol, Mansfield said, "What I wrote was a modest defense of manliness.
-And the emphasis [is] on modest because manliness can be bad as well as good.
-Not everyone who takes risks deserves to have them turn out right and so manliness is, I think, responsible for a lot of evil.
-You can say that terrorists are manly, they’re willing to risk their lives and give their lives for a principle they believe in or a point they believe in."
+In an interview with Bill Kristol, Mansfield said:

-Manliness was criticized by the philosopher and law scholar Martha Nussbaum in the June 22, 2006, issue of The New Republic.
-Nussbaum accuses Mansfield of misreading, or failing to read, many feminist and nonfeminist texts, in addition to the ancient Greek and Roman classics he cites.
+Manliness was criticized by the philosopher and law scholar Martha Nussbaum in the June 22, 2006, issue of the New Republic.
+Nussbaum accuses Mansfield of misreading, or failing to read, many feminist and non-feminist texts, in addition to the ancient Greek and Roman classics he cites.
 She argues that his book is based on overt misogynistic assumptions that take a position of indifference towards violence against women.
 Mansfield asserts, she contends, that a woman can resist rape only with the aid of "a certain ladylike modesty enabling her to take offense at unwanted encroachment."

-Concerning controversial comments by former President of Harvard, Lawrence Summers, about mental differences between men and women, Mansfield said that it is "probably true" that women "innately have less capacity than men at the highest level of science...It's common sense if you just look at who the top scientists are".
+Concerning controversial comments by former President of Harvard, Lawrence Summers, about mental differences between men and women, Mansfield said that it is "probably true" that women "innately have less capacity than men at the highest level of science ....
+It's common sense if you just look at who the top scientists are."